6 advanced social media strategies to support your business

 Those who are most successful with social media share a variety of content.
 Here are some ideas to help you stand out:

 If you come across a blog post or article that you think will benefit your followers, share it.
-This can show you’re tuned in to your industry and can generate discussions with realtors, architects, and other talented pros in your network.
+This can show you’re tuned in to your industry and can generate discussions with talented professionals in your network.

 Make sure to take some time and write the context of why you’re sharing this information – don’t just copy and paste the link.